How to Fix Error 0x80070070

 For more aggressive cleanup, including old Windows installation files:

-The Windows Update Cleanup option alone can often free 5-10 GB or more, especially on systems that have received many updates.
+The Windows Update Cleanup option can often free up 5-10 GB or more.
+This is especially true for computers that have had many updates.

 Solution 2: Enable and Configure Storage Sense

-Storage Sense is a Windows feature that automatically frees up space by deleting files you do not need, like temporary files and items in your recycle bin.
+Storage Sense is a Windows feature.
+It automatically frees up space by deleting files you don't need, like temporary files and items in your Recycle Bin.

 Enabling Storage Sense